 Use the information below to find out more about the Grey Lourie bird’s characteristics, habitat, diet, behaviour and reproduction.

 Grey Loerie bird Characteristics

-The Grey Lourie’s bill is quite short and black in colour.
-It has dark coloured eyes and short grey legs.
+The Grey Lourie’s bill is quite short and black in color.
+It has dark colored eyes and short grey legs.
 These birds are quick and agile which enables them to clamber around the trees to forage for food.